kurtosis-tech/kurtosis-client/docs/lib-documentation.md

 A map of the file IDs (corresponding to the set passed in as input) mapped to a [GeneratedFileFilepaths][generatedfilefilepaths] object containing the filepaths on a) the testsuite container and b) the service container where the generated file was created.

 ### loadStaticFiles(Set\<String\> usedStaticFiles) -\> Map\<String, String\>
-Loads static files that have been registered with the Kurtosis API into the filespace of the service, so that the service can use it.
+Loads static files that have been previously registered with the Kurtosis API via [NetworkContext.registerStaticFiles][networkcontext_registerstaticfiles] into the filespace of the service, so that the service can use it.
 You'd use this function if, e.g., you had a test database file that you wanted to mount on your service.

 **Args**

-* `usedStaticFiles`: A set of IDs corresponding to the static files that should be loaded, where the IDs have been registered with the Kurtosis API in advance via the testsuite.
+* `usedStaticFiles`: A set of IDs identifying the static files that should be loaded, where the IDs have been registered with the Kurtosis API in advance via [NetworkContext.registerStaticFiles][networkcontext_registerstaticfiles].

 **Returns**